Maidenhead Boundary Walk

 From Bray the route passes through the churchyard and then crosses the road for the first check point.
 The route then follows a narrow path towards Braywick Nature Centre.
 From here you cross the A308 with caution, and then head along Harvest Hill Road.
 There is not much of a path on this road so this care is needed with oncoming cars.

 Half way along Harvest Hill Road, you take a left and head away from the cars down Kimber’s Lane and cross over the A404 and on towards Ockwells Park.
 Following the road past Ockwells Park and Lillibrook Manor and Barns.
-Here you cross Woodland Park Road and head on down Highfield Land towards Cox Green school.
-Over the railway line and down to the Thatched Cottage pub on Cannon Lane.
+Here you cross Woodland Park Road and head on down Highfield Lane towards Cox Green school.
+Cross over the railway line and down to the junction with the Thatched Cottage pub on Cannon Lane.

-At Cannon Land, cross the road and take the road to the right of the pub, which then leads into a narrow path.
-Follow this path through the edges of the wood and Clares Court School and eventually it will come out in Woolley Furs.
-Head down Cherry Garden Lane towards the Shire Horse pub for the next check point.
+At Cannon Land, cross the road and take the road to the right of the pub down Firs Lane, which is a cul-de-sac which then then leads into a narrow path.
+Follow this path through the edges of the wood and Clares Court School and eventually it will come out in a field which is part of Woolley Firs.
+Head through the old farm buildings and onto the main road which is Cherry Garden Lane.
+Turn right and head up Cherry Garden Lane towards the the A4 and the Shire Horse pub for the next check point.

 After the Shire Horse pub, you cross the A4 and head into the Thicket.
 Following some footpaths inside the woods, you eventually exit very close to Stubbings Nursery and Cafe.
-The path then leads down onto the road just to cross underneath the A404, and then back up to Henley Road where we can see one of the famous boundary stones.
+The path then leads down onto the road just to cross underneath the A404, and then back up to Henley Road where we can see one of the famous boundary stones right next to the Henley Road.

 Boundary Stone on Henley Road near Stubbings